 - Nicotine products 1, 2, 3, 4, 5, 6

 - Xylitol (sugar-free products) 1, 2, 3, 4, 5, 6, 7

 IMPORTANT: If you suspect that your dog has eaten something that was bad for him or become poisoned, contact the American Society for the Prevention of Cruelty to Animals (ASPCA) Poison Control Center at 1-888-426-4435.
 This is a 24-hour a day hotline that operates 7 days a week 365 days a year.
 (They charge a nominal fee to your credit card for the immediate response and expert advice that could ultimately save your dog’s life.)

 Human Foods That ARE Safe For Dogs

-Here are some of the most popular human foods that pet parents routinely give their dogs:
+These are the most popular human foods that pet parents routinely give their dogs — they are safe:

 - Apples (no seeds)